Kanan02/LibraryAPI/README.md

 # Library API

-This is Library api with 3 models (Author,Genre and Book) and 2 controller (BooksController and AuthController).
+This is Library api with 3 models (Author,Genre and Book) and 2 controllers (BooksController and AuthController).
 This project can be extendted (AuthorController and GenreController can be added)

 ## Technologies